YashasKamath/YashasKamath/README.md

 ## **About me**

 ### I am a competitive programmer and a full-stack web developer.
 I am currently a final-year CSE undergraduate at the Manipal Institute of Technology.
-I am also the Technical Head at IECSE, Manipal for the year 2022-23.
+I was also the Technical Head at IECSE, Manipal for the year 2022-23.

 - 🌱 I’m currently learning computational mathematics in machine learning and react native!
 - 👯 I’m looking out for remote SDE internships.